C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Number Pocket Charts

-There are many patterns in a number pocket chart, and many arrangements of the patterns; for example, in a chart of 100 such as the one shown below, a pattern with the + 2 pattern rule will be arranged in a row (61, 63, 65…); if the pattern rule is + 10, the pattern will be arranged in a column (7, 17, 27…); if the pattern rule is + 11, it will be arranged in a slanting line (1, 12, 23…).
-In a number pocket chart, number cards can easily be moved, rotated, or removed to create patterns.
+There are many patterns in a number pocket chart, and many arrangements of the patterns.
+In a chart of 100 such as the one shown below, a pattern with the + 2 pattern rule will be arranged in a row (for example, 61, 63, 65…); if the pattern rule is + 10, the pattern will be arranged in a column (for example, 7, 17, 27…); if the pattern rule is + 11, it will be arranged in a diagonal line (for example, 1, 12, 23…).
+In a number pocket chart, number cards can easily be moved, turned around, or removed to create patterns.

 Number Grid

-Here are some possible strategies for exploring number patterns with a 50s number grid:
+Possible strategies for exploring number patterns with a 50s number grid include:

 Example 1

-• Use a masking card and move it around the grid to highlight a number pattern.
+• Use a paper cut-out and move it around the grid to highlight a number pattern.
 Determine the pattern rule in this pattern and extend it.

 Example 2